 Easy Spiced pumpkin butter

-- Mix together the pumpkin purée, spices, and sugar, along with the juice from the ½ lemon in a pan over low heat.
+- Mix together the pumpkin purée, spices, vanilla extract, and sugar, along with the juice from half a lemon in a pan over low heat.

-- Let simmer for around 20 minutes, stirring occasionally to prevent it from burning.
-The amount of time that you need to cook the pumpkin butter will be dependent upon the water content of type of pumpkin puree you are using and the desired thickness.
+- Simmer for 10-20 minutes, stirring occasionally with a spatula to prevent it from burning.
+The cooking time will depend on the water content of your pumpkin puree and how thick you want the final pumpkin butter to be.

 - Once the mixture has reduced and thickened, remove it from the heat.
 It should continue to thicken slightly as it cools.